-Born August 15, 1917, Óscar Arnulfo Romero y Galdámez was a Roman Catholic priest in El Salvador who was assassinated on March 24, 1980.
-He was born to a poor father who wanted Romero to become a carpenter; Romero refused, citing a calling to the priesthood, and entered the seminary.
-In 1942, he was ordained.
+Óscar Arnulfo Romero y Galdámez was a Roman Catholic priest in El Salvador who was assassinated on March 24, 1980.

-Romero became more and more popular, and many people listened to his sermons on the radio.
-He began denouncing war in El Salvador and the leaders who had created it.
+Óscar was ordained in 1942 and rose to Archbishop of San Salvador in 1977.
+He became a strong defender of impoverished people and called for making injustices right.
+As Romero became more and more popular, people began listening to his sermons on the radio.
+He denounced war in El Salvador and the leaders who had created it.
 People called him the “Voice of the Voiceless” for saying the things that no one else could – the truth about the injustices.

-In 1979, there was a coup d’état.
+In 1979, there was a coup d’état, which means an overthrow of government; typically unconstitutional seizure of power by a dictator, the military, or a political faction.
 At first, Romero supported it, but they persecuted the Catholic Church, and he asked the US to help in a famed open letter to Jimmy Carter in 1980.